jenofdoom/summer-of-tech-angular-bootcamp/README.md

         <button ng-click="removeTodo(todo)">✘</button>
     </li>

-When the button gets clicked, the `removeTodo` function will be called, and that particular todo obect will be passed into it.
+When the button gets clicked, the `removeTodo` function will be called, and that particular todo object will be passed into it.
 That should be all we need in the template, now let's go and add the corresponding function into our controller.
 Create a new function after the addTodo function.
 Unlike the addTodo function, the parentheses after the function keyword aren't empty, because this time we're passing in an object and we should give it a name to use within the function.
 We can just call it `todo`.

     $scope.removeTodo = function(todo) {
     };